MS Dhoni to Bhuvneshwar Kumar during 100-run stand: ‘Bat like you do in Tests’

-Bhuvneshwar Kumar, who played a crucial role along with Mahendra Singh Dhoni in rescuing India after a startling collapse in the second ODI, says the former captain advised him to build his knock like he does in Tests.
+Bhuvneshwar Kumar, helped the team along with Mahendra Singh Dhoni to clinch a thrilling victory by three wickets in the second one-day match against Sri Lanka in Pallekele.
+Team India lost their seven wickets for 22 runs, leaving the visitors clueless.

-Bhuvneshwar scored 53 and raised a 100-run partnership with Dhoni for the unbeaten eight wicket to guide India to a three-wicket win over the hosts last night.
+Bhuvneshwar played a 53-run knock, which included a 100-run partnership with Dhoni for the unbeaten eight wicket.

 “When I went in to bat, MS told me to play my natural game like I play in Test cricket and don’t take any pressure as we had a lot of overs at that time.
-We knew if we played them out we would chase easily,” Bhuvneshwar said at the post match press conference.
+We knew if we played them out we would chase easily,” Bhuvneshwar said at the post match press conference in Pallekele.

 “I knew there is nothing to lose in this situation as we were already seven down.
 I was just thinking that I can play and that I have to support MS as much as I can.
 And that’s what I tried to do,” he said.

-“The only thing was they wanted me to play as long as possible.
+He added: “The only thing was they wanted me to play as long as possible.
 I also wanted to do the same thing because that was the only chance to win if I could play all those 47 overs.
-That was my plan,” Bhuvneshwar said.
+That was my plan.”

 “Whatever wickets he took that was on the googly, the incoming delivery, so my plan was to counter his incoming deliveries.
 Initially it was a bit difficult to read him from the hand but later on when I played him for 10-15 balls I could read his variations,” he explained.